LouisCyfer/KSP-funTweaks/README.md

 # KSP-funTweaks
-this repo contains experimental tweak cfg's .. use them with caution!
+this repo contains experimental tweak cfg's for KSP .. use them with caution!